 By the end of 2018, consumers, prosumers, and retailers will all be able to set-up contracts with each other online.
 The electricity flow between all parties will be based on top of the existing national power grid lines.
 There will be no need to set up new electricity lines infrastructure.

 Electrify.Asia User flow

-The date is 15th of May, 2018.
-Luckily, Pu lives in the Jurong region of Singapore, and is able to join the open electricity market pilot by the Singaporean government.
+The date is the 15th of May, 2018.
+Luckily, Pu lives in the Jurong region of Singapore and is able to join the open electricity market pilot by the Singaporean government.

 Pu chooses to set-up a contract with an energy retailer via the Electrify.Asia Market place.
 The following is what needs to be done in order for him to start consuming energy from suppliers listed on the marketplace.

 Smart contracts will be used as a means of entering an electricity contract between two parties, secured on the blockchain.